 Some of the functions of the APA Commission on Accreditation include evaluating university training programs based on whether they fulfill clearly defined objectives, deliver high-quality training, and evolve to align with new standards, policies, and research.3

 Simply put, when you see that a program has been accredited by the APA, you can rely on your educational psychology program to:

 For many students, enrolling in an APA-accredited program is a must.
 Here are some of the benefits of doing so:

-- Helps with the selection process.
-Knowing which degree programs are APA-accredited will help you narrow down the options, particularly for students who, for specific reasons, are only targeting APA-accredited programs.
+Helps with the selection process.
+Knowing which psychology degree programs are APA accredited will help you narrow down the options, particularly for students who, for specific reasons, are only targeting an APA accredited program.

-- Ensures high-quality training.
+Ensures high-quality training.
 You can count on the APA to accredit only those programs that meet or surpass the established standards.
-Plus, you can be sure your program will steadily meet these objectives over time in order to maintain accreditation.
+Plus, you can be sure your program will steadily meet these objectives over time in order to maintain an accreditation status.
 In short, you’ll get the education that you signed up for—not to mention, higher education is pricey.
 Enrolling in an accredited program at the graduate or undergraduate level guarantees that you will get a return on your investment.

-- Facilitates licensure and career placement.
-Some states only license psychologists who have graduated from APA-accredited programs and have completed APA-accredited internships.
+Facilitates licensure and career placement.
+Some states only license psychologists who have graduated from APA accredited programs and have completed APA accredited internships.
 Similarly, some employers have the same standards in their hiring processes.
-Knowing your program is accredited helps you stay on track to reach your career aspirations.
+Knowing your program is accredited helps you stay on track to reach your career aspirations in professional psychology.

-All of the psychology graduate programs at Alliant’s California School of Professional Psychology are accredited by the American Psychological Association.
-Consider this a stamp of approval that students who enroll in our programs will receive a world-class education that readies them for state licensure and a thriving career in the field of psychology.
+The psychology graduate programs at Alliant’s California School of Professional Psychology are accredited by the American Psychological Association.
+Consider this a stamp of approval that students who enroll in our programs will receive a world-class education that helps prepare them for state licensure and a thriving career as a psychologist.
 For more information contact an admissions counselor or call 1-866-825-5426.